abcnews/scrollyteller/README.md

 ## scrollTween

-Pass a function to `scrollTween` and scrollyteller will call that function on scroll, passing the number of pixels above the fold and the panel config.
+Pass a function to `scrollTween` and scrollyteller will call that function on scroll.

-eg.
+Scrollyteller will pass:

+1. `progress`: a floating point number starting at 0.0 to 1.0 as the user scrolls down the page
+2. `panel`: the current panel
+3. `pixelsAboveFold`: how many pixels the current panel is above the fold

+**Usage example:**

 ```javascript
 const scrollTweener = (progress, panel, pixelsAboveFold) => {